TheRoyalTnetennba/indie-expo/README.md

 If a users wishes to send a message to me via one of the footer links, they simply have to fill out the very brief form and click send.
 The site then makes an AJAX post to a Google Cloud Compute instance, which runs a minimal Go server.
+The code is kept fairly generic as I use the same, email-sending server anytime I wish to receive an email as a result of some programatic event.
 The server then processes the request, and sends me an email via the gmail smtp servers:

 ``` go
 func SendEmail(w http.ResponseWriter, r *http.Request) {